UCSF-TI/tipcc-web/about/how-to-join.md

 To request access and get an account on the cluster, please [contact us] with the following information on the new user:

 * First and Last name
-* Email address
+* UCSF email address
 * UCSF active directory user name (e.g. SOM\\..., CAMPUS\\...)
-* GitHub user name.
-To create an account, go to https://github.com/join/
+* GitHub user name (to create an account go to https://github.com/join/)
 * How is the new user affiliated with the Cancer Center?
-* Should the user be added to a cluster Unix group?
+* Which lab or group is the user associated with?
 * Other useful information